 Holographic Tape is another good way to deter birds.
 These Tapes are also known as “Scare Tape.”
 Generally, Commercial grade mylar is used for designing those Tapes.
 They are shiny and highly reflective.
 Those scare the birds by producing visual disturbance.

 So, When birds notice flashes of reflected sunlight near the Mailbox, they’ll easily be scared of it and keep them away from your Mailbox.
 But, This method is less effective compared to bird spikes and decoys.
 You can use the Gold Silver Reflective Tape near your Mailbox to keep them away.

 Why is Bird Poop White?

-If you have spent hours scrubbing bird poop off your mailbox, then you already know how frustrating and disgusting it really is.
+If you have spent hours scrubbing bird poop off your mailbox, you already know how frustrating and disgusting it is.
 Preventing them from coming around your mailbox is your best chance at having a bird poop-free mailbox.
 The methods listed above are very effective ways of preventing birds from pooping in mailboxes.

 If you aren’t too sure which one to try, you can start with the simplest one, or you can just pick one that is most suited to your tastes.
 For example, not many people are keen on placing a scarecrow near their mailbox simply to scare off birds.
 If you are one of such people, you can opt for using a decoy.
 A fake eagle or a hawk can scare off birds while adding elegance to your mailbox.